Paper 3: Software Patents / Computer Crime

 For example, the CFAA, in theory, criminalizes creating a second Facebook

-account, or use of Google search by minors before the terms-of-service
+account, or use of Google search by minors (before March 2013).
+These uses

-change on March 2013.
-These uses are explicitly "unauthorized" by the sites'
+are explicitly "unauthorized" by the sites' Terms of Service.
+When Bidders'

 On the other hand, Lori